National Astronomical Observatory of Japan

 About Mizusawa VLBI Observatory

-We formed a giant VLBI (Very Long Baseline Interferometry) observational network across Japan by combining observational data from 20-m radio telescopes erected in 4 locations around the country (Oshu City, Iwate Prefecture; Satsumasendai City, Kagoshima Prefecture; Ogasawara, Tokyo; and Ishigaki City, Okinawa Prefecture.)
-Through this network, we conduct observations to measure the positions of celestial objects in the Milky Way Galaxy with high precision.
-The positions of stars appear to shift due to the orbital motion of the Earth around the Sun (annual parallax.)
+This project formed a giant VLBI (Very Long Baseline Interferometry) observational network across Japan by combining observational data from 20-m radio telescopes erected in 4 locations around the country (Oshu City, Iwate Prefecture; Satsumasendai City, Kagoshima Prefecture; Ogasawara, Tokyo; and Ishigaki City, Okinawa Prefecture.)
+This network conducts observations to measure the positions of celestial objects in the Milky Way Galaxy with high precision.
+The positions of stars appear to shift due to the orbital motion of the Earth around the Sun (annual parallax).
 Using this parallax we can accurately determine the distance to a star, while at the same time researching the motion of the Milky Way Galaxy.
-Remote observations using the 4 radio telescopes are controlled from Mizusawa Campus, and the observational data is combined and correlated in the Mizusawa Campus correlation center.
-Additionally, we are advancing the study of active galactic nuclei located in the centers of other galaxies through high precision measurements.
-Utilizing various radio telescopes, we conduct collaborative research with universities: Kagoshima University (6 meters), Yamaguchi University (32 meters), and Ibaraki University (Takahagi 32 meters and Hitachi 32 meters).
+Remote observations using the 4 radio telescopes are controlled from Mizusawa Campus, and the observational data is combined and correlated in the Mizusawa Correlation Center.
+Research on active galactic nuclei located in the centers of other galaxies is also progressing through high precision measurements.
+Collaborative research with universities is ongoing, utilizing various radio telescopes: Yamaguchi University (32-m) and Ibaraki University (Takahagi 32-m and Hitachi 32-m).

-We are also advancing VLBI observations throughout Japan via cooperation with various observation faculties: The Geographical Survey Institute’s Tsukuba 64 meters, NICT (Kashima 34 meters), JAXA (Usuda 64 meters), and radio telescopes belonging to local universities (for example: Hokkaido University’s 11 meters and Gifu University’s 11 meters).
+The project also advances VLBI observations throughout Japan via cooperation with various observation facilities: JAXA (Usuda 64-m) and radio telescopes belonging to local universities (for example: Gifu University’s 11-m telescope).

-We are promoting international collaboration with countries in East Asia.
-Observations combining VERA and three KVN (Korean VLBI Network) radio telescopes located in South Korea are ongoing.
-Additionally, we are working to complete the East Asia VLBI Network through cooperation with organizations in multiple Chinese telescopes in Shanghai, Urumqi and Kunming.
-To this end, we are investing in the Japan-Korea Joint VLBI Correlator at the Korea Astronomy and Space Science Institute.
-It is playing an important role as the main correlation center for VLBI observations in the East Asia region.
+Mizusawa VLBI Observatory promotes international collaboration with countries in East Asia.
+Observations combining VERA and three KVN (Korean VLBI Network) radio telescopes located in South Korea are in operation as KaVA (KVN and VERA Array).
+Additionally, the project also operates the East Asian VLBI Network through cooperation with Chinese organizations operating telescopes in Shanghai, Urumqi, and Kunming.
+To this end, Mizusawa VLBI Observatory is investing in the Japan-Korea Joint VLBI Correlator at the Korea Astronomy and Space Science Institute.
+This correlator is playing an important role as the main correlation center for VLBI observations in the East Asia region.

 Science Result and Correlation Center